orion-project/rezonator2/README.md

 ## Build
 Where it is possible, commands are the same for different OS, with some exceptions.
-E.g. Windows doesn't have `sudo` command, and you have to rum `cmd` as Administrator instead.
+E.g. Windows doesn't have `sudo` command, and you have to run `cmd` as Administrator instead.

 ### Application